 Of important note, Oak Park is also a village of artists.
 Oak Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oak Park’s character.

-Telecommuters are a relatively large percentage of the workforce: 22.63% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oak Park telecommute to their jobs.
+Overall, about 22.63% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Oak Park is that it can take a long time to commute to work.
-In Oak Park, the average commute to work is 34.29 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Oak Park’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Oak Park, however, the average commute to work is quite long.
+On average, people spend 34.29 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Oak Park is an extremely ethnically-diverse village.
 The people who call Oak Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Park residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oak Park include German, Irish, English, Polish, and Italian.